 In under a month the AKU Society Team, and a group of supporters, will be cycling 70 miles from London to Cambridge to raise some much needed funds.
-In this week’s blog, Lesley, our Patient Support Manager, tells us how she first committed to the challenge, and how her training has been going so far.
+In this week’s blog, Hannah, our Patient Support Manager, tells us how she first committed to the challenge, and how her training has been going so far.

 Yes, I’ll Do That